Project Type

 How Could We Justify Skipping a New Research Round?

 We leveraged existing assets: We capitalized on already established user personas and a strong relationship with our iThemes Training community.
+We had a robust training community that we met with many times on earlier design initiatives.

 Final Decision: Strategic Tradeoff